efa2000/node-red-contrib-alice/README.md

 4. Configure their connection with your devices
 5. In the Yandex application, add the NodeRed Home skill
 6. Started devices will appear automatically

-Only on / off capabilites are currently supported, but the list will be expanded soon.

 ### Concept
 Each device can have an unlimited number of capability (functionality)